robnagler/robnagler.github.io/_posts/2020-07-05-White-Fragility.md

 Update 9/19/2020:

-I walked away from reading the book convinced, then I read James McWhorter's
+I walked away from reading the book convinced, then I read John McWhorter's
 [The Dehumanizing Condescension of _White Fragility_](https://www.theatlantic.com/ideas/archive/2020/07/dehumanizing-condescension-white-fragility/614146/),
 and I started down the path of reading and thinking about what